 When You Don't Feel the Holiday Cheer

-It's not that we don't want to share holiday cheer with others; it’s just that the high expectations of the holiday season serve as a bold reminder of how difficult things have been.
+It’s ironic how holidays can bring out emotional pain in a way no other time of the year can.
+During the holidays we’re expected to be cheerful, generous, outgoing, and carefree.
+But for those of us experiencing economic or personal difficulties, the high expectations of the holiday season can serve as a bold reminder of how difficult things have been.
 And when we compare ourselves against the happy people we see on TV, we can see how far we come up short.
 To make things even harder, we often find ourselves spending time with people we perhaps would like to avoid.
-We may feel compelled to cook, clean, and shop for gifts when we really would prefer a vacation from the hassle of daily life.
+We may feel compelled to cook, clean, and shop for gifts when we really would prefer a vacation from daily life.
 No wonder we can feel like Scrooge.
 So what should we do?

 First, here are some don’ts: